Welcome to the Web site of

 Lawyers must be "admitted" to the "bar" of each state and each federal Court in which they plan to practice.
 I am admitted to the bars of the Supreme Court of the State of Missouri, the United States District Court for the Western District of Missouri, the 8th Circuit Court of Appeals, and the Supreme Court of the United States.

 I do not charge for inquiries (brief e-mails or telephone calls inquiring whether I will make an appointment or not, regarding your legal problem) but I encourage you to examine these pages before you contact me.
-If your problem does not involve events that happened in the State of Missouri, my advice will undoubtedly be to call a lawyer in the State where you live, or where your problem is.
+If your problem does not involve events that happened in the State of Missouri, my advice will undoubtedly be to call a lawyer in the state where you live, or where your problem is.

 Lawyers cannot give advice on specific legal problems without examining documents, and asking questions from the prospective client, usually at a conference.